mem48/geocompr/main.md

 Overlaying two rasters (local operation), where one contains `NULL` or `NA` values representing a mask, is similar to vector clipping (section \@ref(modifying-geometry-data)).
 Quite similar to spatial clipping is intersecting two layers (section \@ref(spatial-subsetting)).
 The difference is that two these two layers (vector or raster) simply share an overlapping area (see Figure \@ref(fig:venn-clip) for an example).
+However, be careful with the wording.
+Sometimes the same words have slightly different meanings for raster and vector data models.
+Aggregating in the case of vector data refers to dissolving polygons while it means increasing the resolution in the case of raster data.
+In fact, one could see dissolving or aggregating polygons as decreasing the resolution.
+However, zonal operations might be the better raster equivalent compared to changing the cell resolution.
+Zonal operations can dissolve the cells of one raster in accordance with the zones (categories) of another raster using an aggregation function (see above).

 ### Merging rasters
 Suppose we would like to compute the NDVI (see focal functions of the previous section), and additionally want to compute terrain attributes from elevation data for observations within a study area.